lologarithm/netgen/README.md

 Once all producers of the struct are converted to the 'versioned' code you can then start to make changes (removing fields etc)

+IN PROGRESS: Serializers currently send all fields instead of only the negociated fields.
+FINISH THIS BEFORE MERGING THIS CODE.

 ## Benchmarks ##
 These are old benchmarks of the 'unversioned' de/serializers